xding78/Sharing/glossary_draft.rst

 U
 ---

+.. _uncle blocks:

+**Uncle block** |br|
+Uncle blocks are similar to `orphan blocks`_ in Bitcoin but there are some differences.
+To understand the concept of uncle block consider blockchain as family tree.
+You, your Dad and his Dad are like “correct” blocks that forms the blockchain.
+Uncles are closely related to the family and they have their weightage as they are the “correct” next block in the blockchain.
+However they are  not included in the longest chain. |br|
+*→ See also*: Block_, `Orphan Blocks`_, `Stale Blocks`_

 **Unpermissioned Ledgers** |br|
 means that no one can own these ledgers like Bitcoin have no sole owner.
 It allows anyone to add data to the ledger and for everyone in ownership of the ledger to have identical copies.